meetcitrusbug/django_boilerplate/README.md

 Note: We have only one credential you can use this same for all users.
 Step7: Now migrate the migration (python manage.py migrate)

+NOTE: To test notification API use these urls with postman.
+To get all notifications: (GET) http://127.0.0.1:8000/api/v1/notification/notifications/ To read a notification: (POST) http://127.0.0.1:8000/api/v1/notification/read/1/ To read all notifications: (POST) http://127.0.0.1:8000/api/v1/notification/read/ To remove a notifications: (DELETE) http://127.0.0.1:8000/api/v1/notification/remove/1/ To remove all notifications: (DELETE) http://127.0.0.1:8000/api/v1/notification/remove/

-Note: To test send notification API for single user you can test directly, but for multi user cred2 and multi credential list and comment the single credential list.
+Note: To test send notification API for single user you can test directly, but for multi user, go to the notification.view and uncomment cred2 and multi credential list and do comment the single credential list.

-save and send at the same time new notification without reload
+To send notification: (POST) http://127.0.0.1:8000/api/v1/notification/send/